 Fortunately, it worked out.

 Mark is a CERTIFIED FINANCIAL PLANNER™ in Denver and the founder of Infinium Investment Advisors, LLC.
 He earned his undergraduate and MBA from the University of Michigan and focuses primarily on partnering with investors in the Technology industry and advising them on personal financial planning and investment management strategies.
-Mark is the past president of the Denver Business Series and co-founder of The Bacchanalian Society of Denver.
+Mark is the past president of the Denver Business Series.